abpuccini/leaflet-challenge/README.md

 **[View Script](Leaflet-Step-1/static/js/logic.js)**

 The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Retriving earthquake data in the past 7 days from USGS and using the Leaflet Javascript to create the visualization of the map based on the dataset.
+Retrieving earthquake data in the past 7 days from USGS and using the Leaflet Javascript to create the visualization of the map based on the dataset.

 - Markers reflect the magnitude of the earthquakes both size and color (higher magnitude > bigger marker and darker color).

 - Popup of each earthquake contain information about place, time and magnitude.

-- Legend on the bottom-right of the map that will provide context the map data.
+- Legend on the bottom-right of the map that will provide context for the map data.

 <p align="center">
   <img src="Images/leaflet_01.png">